-Table 30 - Handling for new tasks from non-faulted initiator ports during CA tst Field Value in New Task Properties New- Command Condition Established If New Task Termin- Control mode page Attri- bute- NACA Value ^b Permitted During CA e Device Server Action ates with a CHECK CONDITION status ACA n/a n/a Terminate the task with BUSY status. n/a 000b Any- Attribute Except ACA 0 or 1 No Terminate the task with BUSY status. n/a 0 Yes CA [∉] A 1 Yes Process the task. - Process the task. - ACA ^d ACA θ Terminate the command- with CHECK- CONDITION status, CA 001b 4 n/a sense key of ILLEGAL- REQUEST and additional- sense code of INVALID- MESSAGE ERROR.
-ACA Any- Attribute Except- ACA 0 or 1 n/a Process the taske See 5.9.1.3.
+Table 30 - Handling for new tasks from non-faulted initiator ports during CA tst Field Value in New Task- Properties New- Command Condition Established If New Task Termin- Control mode page Attri- bute- ^a Value- ^b Permitted During CA e Device Server Action ates with a CHECK CONDITION status ACA n/a n/a Terminate the task with BUSY status. n/a 000b Any- Attribute Except ACA 0 or 1 No Terminate the task with BUSY status. n/a 0 Yes Decree of the Levil CA ^d 4 Yes Process the task.
+ACA ^d ACA θ 0 Terminate the command- with CHECK- CONDITION status, CA 001b 4 n/a sense key of ILLEGAL- REQUEST and additional sense code of INVALID- MESSAGE ERROR.
+Any- Attribute Except- ACA 0 or 1 n/a Process the taske See 5.9.1.3.